When Rachel and Ben reached out to book me as their wedding photographer, I was overjoyed for two reasons.

 Some links on great local places near Seacliff and North Berwick law-

 It was such a thrill be able to capture their special day.
-I think it was a testament to how loved this couple are that so many family and friends traveled from California to be with them at their wedding,
+I think it was a testament to how loved this couple are that so many family and friends travelled from California to be with them at their wedding,

 The whole day was filled with joy and laughter and Ashley even played a beautiful piece of music on the piano in the appropriately named music room, much to the guests delight.